 We use Adjust performance and analysis technology in our app.
-This allows us to us to track and analyse which marketing channels or sources are producing the best results in directing users to download the Yoti app, and to help us understand how our users are using our app.
-When you launch the app, Adjust collects information on which ad you clicked on on which site, and whether you installed the app.
-If you install the app), as well as when certain events happen (such as completing registration, successfully adding an ID document, adding a password to Yoti Password Manager, deleting the account and so on).
+This allows us to us to track and analyse which marketing channels or sources, and which adverts, are producing the best results in directing users to download the Yoti app, and to help us understand how our users are using our app.
+Adjust collects information on which ad you clicked on on which site, and whether you installed the app.
+If you install the app, Adjust also collects information on when certain events happen (such as completing registration, successfully adding an ID document, first use of Yoti Password Manager).

-To provide this service, Adjust uses three identifiers which they anonymise using a technology called ‘hashing’.
-One identifier is one that Apple AppStore or Google Play gives your phone (depending on which app store you visited), The second identifier is your IP address which is like an address for your phone from your mobile network provider, and which may change if you take your phone to a different location.
-The third identifier is your MAC address, which is a unique number the phone manufacturer gives to the parts of your phone that connect to the internet.
-The hashing technology Adjust uses to anonymise these identifiers means that it is not possible to identify you or your mobile individually.
+To provide this service, Adjust uses two identifiers which they anonymise using a technology called ‘hashing’.
+One identifier is the Advertising ID that Apple or Android gives your phone (depending on which operating system your phone uses).
+The second identifier is your IP address which is like an address for your phone from your mobile network provider, and which may change if you take your phone to a different location.
+The hashing technology Adjust uses to anonymise these identifiers means that it is not possible for us to identify you individually.
 Adjust then provide us with a list of Advertising IDs and country location (based on IP address).
 We filter the Advertising IDs by things like country, iOS or Android users, or events such as ‘completed registration’.
 We then pass relevant hashed Advertising IDs to advertising partners to be able to show our adverts to the right people on their platforms.

 See section 2 of Adjust’s privacy notice for more information:

-You can opt out of Adjust analytics in the settings in the app.
+You can opt out of Yoti using Adjust analytics in the settings in the app.

 In-house and Google analytics

 Using our in-house software, and using Google Analytics, we collect some information from users and some information on when certain things happen as you use the app and its associated products and services.
 This information includes information about your phone.
 Our in-house software does not track how you personally use our app.